2018 Nissan Versa Trim Levels with Comparisons & Configurations.

 The S Plus is a sedan-only trim level for the Versa, and its main upgrade is the continuously variable automatic transmission, which is the same as the one on the hatchback S model.
 The S Plus sedans also come with a rear spoiler and cruise control.
 Otherwise, they are identical to the regular S model in features.

 The Versa S sedan is incredibly cheap for what it is, even if it only comes with a manual transmission.
 For drivers after really inexpensive transportation, there are few choices that can come close to the same value.

 However, for drivers who are not on a very tight budget, the S Plus sedan is likely to be the better choice than the regular S sedan, as the automatic transmission comes with some mileage improvements and the cruise control makes highway driving so much easier.
 On the Versa Note, the S Plus model is not available, likely because its main feature - the automatic transmission - is already included on the hatchback models.

 For cruise control, hatchback buyers have to upgrade to the higher SV model, which comes with a number of other upgrades over the base S hatchback as well.
 It should be noted that while the S hatchback offers more features than the S sedan, it is also significantly more expensive than the S sedan and slightly pricier than the better-equipped S Plus sedan.In general, unless the hatchback is the preferred body style, the sedan version of the Versa comes with a better value relative to its features.

-Compare the 2018 Nissan Versa S and S Plus vs SV Trim Levels.
+Compare the 2018 Nissan Versa S and S Plus vs SV Trims.
 What is the difference?

 The SV is the midrange model of the Versa lineup and, just like the base S, available in both sedan and hatchback configurations.
 Both models get a slightly nicer cloth upholstery and power features, including keyless entry and power locks and windows.
 A trip computer and a USB port are also added in both configurations.